 Living in Shemiran was the epitome of success and leisure.
 As my aunt Tamara recalls, it well deserved its reputation for glamour: a place of perfumed scents and vines hanging over high walls; of well-hidden houses with large gardens.
 Those who lived here were the people who mattered in the age of Shah, Mohammad Reza Pahlavi — a mix of aristocracy and the successful middle classes: urbane, cosmopolitan and, increasingly, Western-educated — loosely known as the “ashraf,” or nobles.

 It was perhaps inevitable then that Ebrahim Raisi was born in Mashhad.
-The city in northeastern Iran is named for the shrine of Imam Reza (the eighth Shia Imam) and is considered the world’s third-holiest Shia shrine (after Najaf and Karbala in Iraq) and the holiest in Iran.
-Mashhad is a place of pilgrimage for Shia with over 20 million visitors each year.
+The city in northeastern Iran is named for the shrine of Imam Reza (the eighth Shiite Imam) and is considered the world’s third-holiest Shiite shrine (after Najaf and Karbala in Iraq) and the holiest in Iran.
+Mashhad is a place of pilgrimage for Shiite with over 20 million visitors each year.
 In Iran, people would tell me that the rich go to Mecca, the poor to Mashhad.

 Raisi was also favored by something else: time.
 He came of political age during revolutionary ferment.
 Once more, he was well placed.
 At age 15, he entered the seminary at Qom, the center of religious — and then activist — power in Iran.